 OK, so far the build has been very conventional - all the books on treehouses will tell you how to get this far.
 One of my favorite bits was the following minor innovation.
 The two big supports poke out far past the platform, and you can use one set of these to make a slightly lower level to use as an entry.
 Make a small deck between the tops of the supports to about 2' out, then build diagonally back to the corner of the treehouse.
 Add verticals.
 The pictures tell the story here.
 I just used offcuts - with any luck you'll be able to do the same.

 I had lots of 2 x 4 from the recycled fence, so I used two 40" lengths at each corner as uprights.
 I screwed them to each other first then nailed them to the platform.
-The handrail was also 2 x 4, laid flat, and nailed straight down into the uprights.
+The handrail was also 2 x 4, laid flat, and screwed straight down into the uprights.
 I mitered the corners, and screwed the handrails to each other through the miter.

 Use whatever you like to fill in under the railing - rope, plywood, whatever.
 Kids probably shouldn't be able to slip through, though.
-I had lots of nicely weathered cedar boards which I just nailed up with gaps between.
+I had lots of nicely weathered cedar boards which I just nailed up.
 I used strips of 1 x 1 to hold them in place either side under the railing.
 The only tricky bit was the angled bit leading down to the platform - a bit of trial and error here, because it is tricky to line up the railing with the sides of the platform.

 Step 14: Ladder